Which Gifts Are Taxable & What Can Be Excluded

 According to the IRS, a gift is “Any transfer to an individual, either directly or indirectly, where full consideration (measured in money or money’s worth) is not received in return.”

-The gift tax is the responsibility of the person who gives a gift (i.e. the donor), and the amount of tax due is based on the value of their gift.
-The person who receives a gift (i.e. the donee) is generally not responsible for paying the gift tax.
-However, if the donor does not pay the gift tax, the donee may be liable.
-In some situations, the donee may agree to pay the tax instead.
+The Gift Tax is the responsibility of the person who gives a gift (i.e. the donor), and the amount of tax due is based on the value of their gift.
+The person who receives a gift (i.e. the donee) is generally not responsible for paying the Gift Tax.
+However, if the donor does not pay the Gift Tax, the donee may be liable.
+In some situations, the donee may agree to pay the Gift Tax instead.

-3. There Are Also Educational and Medical Exclusions
+3. There Are Also Educational & Medical Exclusions

-Payments that you make on someone’s behalf for qualified tuition or medical expenses do not count towards the annual limit for gift tax purposes.
-However, your payment(s) must be made directly to a qualifying educational organization or medical care provider in order to qualify for the exclusion.
-You can also place funds directly into a 529 education savings plan to avoid the gift tax — but note that certain rules apply.
+Payments that you make on someone’s behalf for qualified tuition or medical expenses are exempt and do not count towards the annual limit for Gift Tax purposes.
+However, your payment(s) must be made directly to a qualifying educational organization or medical care provider in order to qualify for this exclusion.
+You may be able to place funds directly into a 529 College Savings Plan to avoid the Gift Tax — but note that certain rules apply.
 See the Instructions for IRS Form 709 for more information.

 5. Married Couples Can Give Twice As Much

-Spouses can each give up to $14,000 to the same recipient and still stay within the annual exclusion threshold.
-Together, a married couple can give $28,000 to each donee without incurring the gift tax.
-Most tax professionals recommend that married couples give money in the form of 2 separate checks, each signed by one of the spouses, to avoid any confusion.
+Spouses can each give up to $15,000 to the same recipient and still stay within the annual exclusion threshold.
+Together, a married couple can give $30,000 to each donee without incurring the Gift Tax.
+Most tax professionals recommend that married couples give money in the form of two separate checks, each signed by one of the spouses, to avoid any confusion.